WHO WE ARE

 Bret is the CUBE Storyteller.
 He believes that an education disruption is essential to preparing students for the future economy.
 While he has a Finance degree from Notre Dame, an MBA from Penn State, and worked at DSST for more than 10 years, it was his experience in education outside the walls of the school setting (sports, travel, and service) where he learned the most.
 You will find Bret exploring the trails of Colorado via bike or foot, playing lacrosse with his three radical boys, or sipping coffee on the front porch with his beautiful wife.
 Sometimes, he does all three at the same time.

 As the CUBE's Interdisciplinary Physics Jedi, Kira equips students with both a deep knowledge of the physical world and a deep knowledge of themselves.
 She studied engineering physics at Cornell University, and then earned her masters degree in particle physics at the University of Washington, where she studied some of the biggest puzzles in the cosmos.
-At DSST: College View High School, she began working on an even more exciting type of puzzle: figuring out how to engage young people in scientific inquiry and creative problem solving.
+Early in her teaching career, she began working on an even more exciting type of puzzle: figuring out how to engage young people in scientific inquiry and creative problem solving.
 When she isn't nerding out about physics and education, she's usually singing with her choir, working on an urban farm, doing yoga, or frolicking in the mountains.

 Ben is the CUBE's Dean of Students.
 His core belief is that school should inspire kids to want to learn and that learning should always be fun.
 Ben graduated from Pomona College, where he studied civic education in spaces of childhood away from home and school.
 He went on to teach Biology at DSST: Stapleton, where he realized that the type of learning that really stuck with students almost always involved using their hands and more often than not engaged them in learning outside the classroom.
 He focuses his energy at the CUBE on making all students, and their families, feel at home in our building.
 In his personal life, Ben's interest include curing and smoking meat, pizza making, and losing at chess.